Start a Project

 WordPress Security : Identifying and Fixing WPML Multilingual CMS Plugin Vulnerability

 This vulnerability is known as an “Authenticated (Contributor+) Remote Code Execution via Twig Server-Side Template Injection,” (CVE-2024-6386).
-It can allow an attacker to take control of your website.
+It allows an attacker to take control of your website.

 In this blog, we’ll break down what this means, how this vulnerability works, and how you can protect your website.